eichelb4rt/Komp-LAB/SAT/README.md

 ### Encoding

 - first line: `n s_size`
-- all lines after: elements of $S$ in list format
+- all lines after: elements of $S$ in list format (no empty lists please)
 - lines that start with \# are ignored

 #### Example